 We are pleased to announce NBR’s 2020–21 Ellings-Korduba Research Fellows.
-The fellows will conduct independent research on their chosen research topic under guidance from their assigned mentors and NBR editors during the academic year.
-In the summer, the Ellings-Korduba Fellows will become junior fellows in residence at NBR’s Seattle office and will participate in an intensive summer seminar led by Richard Ellings and guest speakers.
-At the end of their summer program, the fellows will hold a roundtable to present their research findings to NBR staff and select guests from the policy, academic, and business communities.
+The fellows will conduct independent research on their chosen research topic under guidance from their assigned mentors and NBR editors, and they will participate in an intensive summer seminar at NBR’s Seattle office led by experts in the policy and international relations field.
+At the end of the Ellings-Korduba Summer Seminar, the fellows will hold a roundtable to present their research findings to NBR staff and select guests from the policy, academic, and business communities.

 Mentor: Isaac Kardon (U.S. Naval War College)

 James Diddell is an MPA candidate in International Security Policy and East Asian Studies at Columbia University’s School of International and Public Affairs.
 His research examines the role that cooperation in maritime law enforcement between the United States, Japan, and South Korea can play in strengthening trilateral relationships to resist Chinese gray-zone coercion.
 Prior to attending Columbia University, he served for seven years in the U.S. Coast Guard, spending time stationed in Hawaii and New York.
 He holds a Certificate in Public Administration from Clemson University and a BS in Public Policy from the U.S. Coast Guard Academy.